What is Agentic Commerce?

 1. A user asks an AI, for example, "Find me a wireless headset under $200."

-2. The AI agent queries merchants' product feeds made available via ACP.
+2. The AI agent queries merchants' product feeds made available via ACP (for OpenAI) or through A2A-compatible endpoints (for Google).

 3. Products are ranked by relevance, not preferential treatment for merchants that support instant checkout.